Rodolfo Córdova Alcaraz

 • Independent consultant: the Inter-American Development Bank; the World Bank; the International Organization for Migration’s Regional Office for the European Union, U.K. and Uruguay; Open Society Foundations; Sandblast Arts; and Sussex Center for Migration Research at University of Sussex, U.K.

-Rodolfo holds a Bachelor of Arts in international relations from ITAM University and a Master of Arts in migration studies from the University of Sussex.
+Rodolfo has a Bachelor of Arts in international relations from ITAM University and a Master of Arts in migration studies from the University of Sussex.

 In Community